-To see a review of exemptions and to better understand your rights as a property owner, click Taxpayer Bill of Rights.
+To see a review of property tax exemptions and to better understand your rights as a property owner, click Taxpayer Bill of Rights.

 Our office bills, collects, and distributes ad valorem property taxes for: